 How meat and poultry fit in your healthy diet

-But before you copy their recipes, consider this: With a few simple tricks and tips, you can have tasty and healthy entrees.
+With a few simple tricks and tips, meat and poultry can still be a part of tasty and healthy entrees that include your favorite protein foods.
 Learn how to choose the healthiest selections of meat and poultry and how to prepare them using low-fat methods.
-With these tips, you can reduce the fat even in higher fat marbled cuts.

 Selecting meat and poultry

 - Check percentages.
-When buying ground beef, look for packages with the highest percentage of lean meat — 90 percent or higher.
+When buying ground beef, look for packages with the highest percentage of lean meat — 90% or higher.

 - Watch the ground.
 Ground poultry can have as much fat as ground beef has, or more, because it often includes dark meat and skin.
-To make the leanest choice, choose ground breast meat, or look for 90 percent lean ground chicken or turkey.
+To make the leanest choice, choose ground breast meat, or look for 90% lean ground chicken or turkey.

 Preparing meat and poultry

 - Use marinades.
-Marinades tenderize meat and keep it moist while cooking.
+Marinades tenderize and keep meat and poultry moist while cooking.
 They can also enhance flavor that may otherwise be lost when you trim fat.
 Choose low-fat marinades, such as mixtures of herbs or spices with wine, soy sauce or citrus juice.

 - Go low.
 Low-fat cooking methods include grilling, broiling, roasting, sauteing and baking.
 Cooking melts away much of the fat in meat and poultry.
 So when you cook meat or poultry in your oven, be sure to put it on a rack on a baking pan so that the fat drips away.